Back to all posts

 Your garbage disposal is tough, but it’s not invincible.
 Certain foods can cause serious damage or lead to stubborn clogs.
 Fibrous vegetables like celery, corn husks, and broccoli stalks can wrap around the blades and jam the motor.
 Starchy items like potato peels or pasta can form a thick paste that clogs the drain.
 You should also never pour grease, oil, or fat down the disposal.
 While some people think coffee grounds or eggshells help, they can actually accumulate in your pipes and create blockages.
 Knowing what to keep out is just as important as knowing what to put in.

-Always Run Cold Water
+Why You Should Always Use Cold Water

 This might be the most important—and most misunderstood—tip for garbage disposal care.
 Always use a strong flow of cold water when running your disposal, not hot.
 Why?
 Cold water helps keep any grease or fats in a solid state, allowing the disposal blades to chop them up and wash them away.
 Hot water, on the other hand, melts grease.
 It might seem like it’s clearing the drain, but that liquid fat will cool and solidify further down your pipes, creating a tough clog that’s much harder to fix.
 So, remember the rule: cold water before, during, and for about 30 seconds after you grind.

-Run Your Disposal the Right Way
+How to Run Your Disposal Correctly

 How you use your disposal matters just as much as what you put in it.
 To prevent rust and keep the parts moving freely, you should run your unit regularly, even if it’s just for a few seconds with cold water.
 When you do have food to grind, cut larger scraps into smaller, more manageable pieces to avoid overloading the motor.
 Don’t just stuff everything in at once; feed the food in gradually with the cold water running.
 This simple practice ensures everything gets ground up properly and flushed completely through the pipes, preventing jams and future plumbing issues.
 If you ever have questions about your plumbing, feel free to contact us.